-The Washington State foreclosure fairness act mediation program came into law in July 2011 as is aimed at allowing debtors a way to meet with their lenders through mediation prior to having there home be foreclosed.
-The purpose of the meeting is to allow the debtors a last ditch effort to save their home through attempting to negotiate a modification or repayment plan in which the debtors could possibly retain their home.
-In order for a debtor to qualify for the right to mediate their mortgage loan, the home in question must be a owner occupied principal residence and the debtors must have received a notice of default or a notice of trustee sale and have requested mediation within 20 days of the notice of trustee sale being recorded in the county where the property is located.
+The Washington State foreclosure fairness act mediation program was adopted in July 2011 and facilitated a new way in which borrowers could meet with their lenders through mediation prior to go through a forced foreclosure sale.
+The goal is of the meeting is to allow the home owners a last ditch effort to save their home by attempting to negotiate a loan modification or repayment plan in which the borrowers could potentially retain a primary residence.
+In order for a borrower to qualify for the right to request foreclosure fairness mediation, the home in question must be a owner occupied primary residence and the borrowers must have received a notice of default or a notice of trustee sale and have requested mediation within 20 days of the notice of trustee sale being recorded in the county where the property is located.
 Additionally, foreclosure fairness mediation may only be requested by a credit counselor or an attorney through the Washington State Department of Commerce.

 Once the mediation is requested by an attorney or housing counselor, the foreclosure date will be postponed and notice will be given to all parties involved including the foreclosing trustee assigned to your matter and and your case will be assigned a mediator who will schedule a foreclosure fairness mediation date that works for all parties.
-You should be aware that borrowers and the lender must pay to an assigned mediator a fee of $200 for the mediators time and additional fees could be incurred if the mediation needs to be rescheduled.
+You should be aware that borrowers and the lender must pay to an assigned mediator a fee of $300 each for the mediators time and additional fees could be incurred if the mediation needs to be rescheduled.
 From the time the mediator is assigned up until the mediation dat, documentation will need to be provided to the lender through their representatives.
-This documentation includes information regarding the debtors income and expenses as well as any other financials such as tax returns.
-At the mediation the lender is required to send somebody to the meeting that has authority to act on behalf of the bank.
-The foreclosure fairness act is especially helpful for those who have been a few payments late and the bank has started to reject the payments post bankruptcy due to there being a deficiency.
+This documentation includes information regarding the borrowers income and expenses recent tax returns, hardship letter and bank statements.
+At the mediation the lender is required to send somebody to the meeting that has authority to act on behalf of the lender.
+The Washington state foreclosure fairness act is especially helpful for those who have been a few payments late and the bank has started to reject the payments post bankruptcy due to there being a deficiency.
 Having a real local and live person to talk to will be extremely helpful in getting results and making sure documentation is not lost by the bank.